vmallya-123/sagemaker-xgboost-container/README.rst

 SageMaker XGBoost Container
 ===========================

-SageMaker XGBoost Container is an open source library for making the XGBoost framework run on Amazon SageMaker.
+SageMaker XGBoost MlFlow Container is an open source library for making the XGBoost framework run on Amazon SageMaker.

 This repository also contains Dockerfiles which install this library and dependencies